Appliances Direct

 Dehumidifier

-Many air conditioners also have a dehumidifier function, meaning that as well as cooling the room, they’ll remove some of the moisture in the air, which is handy for drying laundry inside and combatting damp and mould.
+Most air conditioners also have a dedicated dehumidifier function, meaning that as well as cooling the room, they’ll remove some of the moisture in the air, which is handy for drying laundry inside and combatting damp and mould.

 Purifier